llv22/ono/README.md

-# Vno, just another ghost theme
+# Ono, just another ghost theme

-## Deprecated

-Since I am not using Ghost anymore, vno for Ghost will not be continued developed.
-I am moving to Jekyll now and I also ported vno to a Jekyll theme and simplify the configuration as well.
-If you are interested in that, please visit [Vno Jekyll](https://github.com/onevcat/vno-jekyll) for more information.

-## 弃用

-因为我不再使用 Ghost 了，所以 vno for Ghost 主题也将不再继续开发。我现在转向使用 Jekyll，因此我把 vno 向 Jekyll 平台进行了移植，并简化了主题的配置和使用。如果您对此感兴趣的话，可以访问 [Vno Jekyll](https://github.com/onevcat/vno-jekyll) 来获取更多信息。

-(中文在后)

 ## Overview

-`Vno` is a ghost theme derivated from [Dale Anthony's Uno](https://github.com/daleanthony/uno).
+`Ono` is a ghost theme derivated from [Onevcat's Vno](https://github.com/onevcat/vno).
 The theme features a minimal, responsive design with a cover page, disqus comment integration, font icons and various color options.

-I fixed some unexpected behaviors and changed some style and detail, making it more suitable for Chinese (or Japanese and Korea) language content.
-Please find a live demo of the theme running as my personal blog, [OneV's Den](http://onevcat.com).
+As Onevat has already annouced that he will drop Vno development, I try to do more follow-up and refinement for Vno to my own ghost theme Ono.
+Please find a live demo of the theme running as my personal blog, [Afternoon with Green Tea](http://cloud.orlando23.com:8085/).

 ## Features